melaniewalsh/Data-Analysis-with-Pandas/README.md

 # Data Analysis with Pandas

-This is the repository for my June 14-18 course "Data Analysis with Pandas," part of the [2021 Text Analysis Pedagogy Institute](https://nkelber.github.io/tapi2021/book/intro.html).
+This is the repository for the June  2021 course "Data Analysis with Pandas," part of the [2021 Text Analysis Pedagogy Institute](https://nkelber.github.io/tapi2021/book/intro.html).

-NOTE: This repository is still in active development!!